Kearny Street Workshop: Community activism

 KSW played a key role in developing Asian American activist iconography during the I-Hotel anti-eviction movement.
 Students and other KSW members painted a block-long mural on the Jackson Street side of the I-Hotel in support of its tenants.
 Screenprinted posters advocating for the I-Hotel tenants' rights appeared throughout San Francisco's Chinatown, Manilatown, and Japantown during the decade-long fight for the I-Hotel.
 Artists from KSW also aided in the anti-eviction protests by organizing rallies, attending court hearings, hosting exhibitions on affordable housing, and publishing poetry and pamphlets that depicted life in the I-Hotel.

 KSW also provided summer youth programming that was intended to provide a diversion from gang violence in Chinatown.
 Workshop members also spearheaded the development of the annual Hop Jok Fair, which not only promoted Asian American artwork, but introduced many low-income Chinatown residents to available social and health services.

 Eviction and relocation

 In 1977, both residential and business tenants were evicted from the I-Hotel.
 The workshop's headquarters relocated to a small storefront in North Beach, San Francisco.
 However, this relocation separated the organization from its key communities and constituents in Chinatown and Manilatown.

 KSW was able to return to Chinatown by 1981, leasing a basement space in a hotel on Clay Street.
 During its time in this space, members organized the Asian American Jazz Festival as well as the Kearny Street Workshop Press.

-In 1995, KSW was incorporated as a 501(c)(3) nonprofit organization and relocated to South Park, San Francisco.
+In 1995, Nancy Hom became the executive director, the organization had the first-ever board of directors added, and as a result KSW was incorporated as a 501(c)(3) nonprofit organization and relocated to South Park, San Francisco.

 KSW finally relocated to a gallery and performance space in San Francisco's SoMa in 2010.